 The Spousal Support Advisory Guidelines (SSAGs) set out appropriate ranges of support in a variety of circumstances.
 Although the SSAGs are not binding law, they are often considered by Nova Scotia courts in quantifying spousal support and by lawyers in negotiating appropriate spousal support.

 Spousal support is unique to each case.
 Our family law lawyers have years of experience and are skilled in making recommendations and assessments on whether spousal support should be paid and, if so, how much and for how long.
-Please contact us at our Halifax office to find out how we can help you.
+Please contact us at our Halifax or Bedford office to find out how we can help you.